-Hearthstone considers violations of its Academic Integrity Policy to be serious offenses and has therefore instituted the following consequences.
-The consequences apply on a schoolwide basis, i.e., a violation in one class follows a student to another class or subject matter within Hearthstone and are cumulative for all the years a student is enrolled at Hearthstone.
+Hearthstone School considers violations of its Academic Integrity Policy to be serious offenses and has therefore instituted the following consequences.
+The consequences apply on a schoolwide basis, i.e., a violation in one class follows a student to another class or subject matter within the school and are cumulative for all the years a student is enrolled at Hearthstone School.